Maximize Your Recovery with CBD!

 CBD or Cannabidiol is just one of over 100 phytocannabinoids, usually found in hemp.
 These phytocannabinoids are agonists that bind to our own special receptor cells in the body known as cannabinoid receptors.
 This network is called the Endocannabinoid System (ECS), and although this system does a host of different things in the body, it’s ultimate goal is protection of our neural network, immune balance, stress recovery and homeostasis.

-HOW DOES CBD HELP WITH TRAINING?
+CAN CBD HELP WITH PERFORMANCE?

 When we train, we create microscopic tears in our muscle fibers, leaving us feeling sore the next few days.
 Our immune system responds to that stress and inflammation and begins healing those tears, making the muscles bigger and stronger in the process.